devtbit/bitcoin-cli-wallet/README.md

 # Bitcoin CLI Wallet

-###### WARNING: Do not use this with real coins unless you know what you are doing
+###### WARNING: Do not use this with real coins unless you verified the code and know what you are doing!

 Simple CLI with Bitcoin wallet functionality.
 Part of my learning process in programming with Bitcoin & the Rust language.
-This is a work in progress, right now it only supports account & address generation.
+This is a work in progress, it supports mainnet, testnet and regtest.

 ### Build